sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 ### Topics

 Producer writes to a `topic`.
-Consumers polls and reads the messages from `topic`.
+Consumers poll and read the messages from `topic`.
 Messages can be read multiple times depending on your retention policy.
 (Which offsets when you are going to read from)

 ### with Broker